Kandota Township, Todd County, Minnesota: Geography

 According to the United States Census Bureau, the township has a total area of 24.1 sqmi, of which 21.8 sqmi is land and 2.4 sqmi (9.81%) is water.

 Lakes

 Kandota township has a number of lakes including Lily, Long, and Fairy.
 The three form a chain wit Fairy, at 306 acres is the largest.
 Fairy has a maximum depth of 37 feet and a mean depth of 16.5 feet.
-The lake as a public boat landing on thenorth east corner.
+The lake has a public boat landing on the north east corner.

 The Central Mudminnow lives in Fairy Lake.

 The fish species in Fairy Lake include black bullhead, black crappie, bluegill, brown bullhead, green sunfish, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, smallmouth bass, tullibee (cisco), walleye, yellow bullhead, yellow perch, bowfin (dogfish), common carp, white sucker, banded killifish, blackchin shiner, blacknose shiner, bluntnose minnow, central mudminnow, Iowa darter, Johnny darter, and spottail shiner.

 The Sauk River flows through Kandota township several miles south of Fairy Lake.